rosienh/Predict-Used-Car-Prices/README.md

 ### Powerful Engines and Price Relation:
-- Vehicles with stronger engine characteristics (horsepower, displacement, torque, and power) are generally priced higher, indicating that engine performance is a key price driver.
+- Vehicles with stronger engine characteristics (horsepower, displacement, torque, and power) are generally priced higher, indicating that **engine performance** is a key price driver.
-- These performance attributes are strongly negatively correlated with fuel efficiency, showing a clear trade-off between performance and fuel economy.
+- These performance attributes are **strongly negatively correlated** with fuel efficiency, showing a clear trade-off between **performance and fuel economy**.

 ### Torque and Power RPM Preferences:
 - Higher-priced vehicles tend to reach peak power and torque at lower RPMs, suggesting a market preference for smoother and more efficient power delivery rather than high-rev performance.

 ### Mileage and Market Age Influence on Price:
 - Higher mileage is associated with lower prices, reflecting normal depreciation from usage.
-- Mileage is also strongly negatively correlated with vehicle release year, indicating that newer vehicles command higher prices, likely due to lower wear and updated features.
+- Mileage is also **strongly negatively correlated** with vehicle release year, indicating that newer vehicles command higher prices, likely due to lower wear and updated features.

 ## Model Selection & Training
-- Used Lasso regression as a diagnostic baseline and examined the residual plot to assess linearity assumptions.
+- Used **Lasso regression** as a diagnostic baseline and examined the residual plot to assess linearity assumptions.

 <img width="988" height="404" alt="residual plto" src="https://github.com/user-attachments/assets/ee0f79df-9486-49a6-96e4-e6bc54f60c08" />

 => The residual plot shows a **U-shaped pattern**, indicating non-linear relationships that cannot be captured by linear models.

-- Non-linear ensemble models were selected for price prediction:
+- **Non-linear ensemble** models were selected for price prediction:
     - Bagging Regressor
     - Random Forest Regressor
     - Stacked Regression (Bagging + Random Forest)